 AG: “Could you repeat them for us?”

 AG: (Facing the Judge) “My closing statement your honor.”
 (Turning to face the jury) “Y’all, have heard compelling evidence that neither your heart nor your mind can resist.
-The cumulative evidence, errr the evidence all added together, cannot be denied.
-The United States of America, the foremost democracy, the paragon of freedom is guilty of a non-defensive war of aggression, using horrific torture, and in the words of the original indictment performed acts of gratuitous violence or for the benefit of the jury—whacking people for no good reason.
+The cumulative evidence … err … the evidence all added together, cannot be denied.
+The United States of America, the foremost democracy, the paragon of freedom is guilty of a non-defensive war of aggression, using horrific torture and, in the words of the original indictment, performed acts of gratuitous violence or, for the benefit of the jury, whacked people for no good reason.
 I urge y’all to find the defendants guilty as charged.”